 Sage advice

 Wow.
-I wish I’d been strolling down Via Galvani to smell the sizzling — while my stomach often rumbles for sage leaves fried just so, I strip the plants even more often to make tiny cups of soothing sage tea.
-When the annual summer transhumance (Birmingham to Testaccio) happens properly, a pot of sage for the windowsill (no balcony.
-Sigh) is one of our first purchases…
+I wish I'd been strolling down Via Galvani to smell the sizzling -- while my stomach often rumbles for sage leaves fried just so, I strip the plants even more often to make tiny cups of soothing sage tea.
+When the annual summer transhumance (Birmingham to Testaccio) happens properly, a pot of sage for … Continue reading Sage advice

 Emotional geographies, reflected